codazoda/neatcss/README.md

 Neat is distributed as open source under the MIT license.

-There are lots of ways you could contibute to Neat.
-First, please help spread the word about this project and get others using it.
+There are lots of ways you could contribute to Neat.
+First, please help spread the word about this project.
 Something as simple as sharing it on social media goes a long way.
-If you find an problem, please create an issue on Github.
-I'm also happy to review code change requests.
-Feel free to fork this project and create a pull request.
+If you find a problem, please create an issue on Github.
+I'm happy to review code change requests.
+To do that, fork the project and create a pull request.
 Here's a high level overview of how you do that.

 * Fork the project on Github
 * Clone your fork to your local machine